Welcome to PAC2!

 For the betterment of the kids, the growth of the Childhood Cancer Caucus has been another great demonstration of the success of the community’s efforts.
 Hyundai Hope on Wheels has been a wonderful leader and partner, helping the Caucus grow over time.
 The Coalition Against Childhood Cancer has grown from a simple, grassroots movement to being a leading organization demonstrating that collaboration can and does work.
-CAC2 and the Alliance for Childhood Cancer working together has also yielded amazing results, the #StepUp campaign supporting the STAR Act is this year's joint effort.
+CAC2 and the Alliance for Childhood Cancer working together has also yielded amazing results, like the #StepUp campaign, the STAR Act and the RACE for Children Act which will give children with cancer access to the most promising treatments.
 CureFest is another successful collaboration bringing hundreds of advocates and organizations together in DC and is becoming the showcase, national event we've all longed for.
 There are simply too many organizations contributing to the puzzle to list separately - just click CAC2 or the Alliance to view a list of some of them.
 One quick shout out to a group you won’t see listed, the 46 Mommas Shave for the Brave.

 So many folks and organizations stepping up in their own unique way, each one an individual piece contributing to the big complex puzzle that is slowly but surely coming together and will, without a doubt, cure childhood cancer.
 It’s an honor to be a part of it.